|Game Name:||Postal Plus|

 The original Postal came out in 1997, while anti-game violence sentimentality was still high, Lieberman was still preaching from the Senate floor, and before the wave of school shootings would have made this particularly tasteless in the U.S. The “Special Delivery” pack came out in 1998, and as its only contribution to single-player was a meager addition of 4 maps, there’s little point in reviewing them separately.
 Hence, Postal Plus (aka/re-released as “Postal: Classic and Uncut”); the definitive collection of the original game, and the version you’ll likely find packaged in any current or future combo packs to come.

-And that’s as far as it goes, which is part of why Postal isn’t a great game.
-You simply shoot innocents and aggressors alike without consequences, and that’s it – the game doesn’t try to be anything more than an anarchy simulator.
+You’ll repeat this through 17 levels until the end.
+Disappointingly, the game doesn’t try to be anything more than an anarchy simulator, or a game about about “going postal,” making it basically a bigger budget Newgrounds game.
 Postal 2, maybe by virtue of details afforded by the improved technology, at least has clear satire throughout.
 You had a mission where you actually had to go and piss on your father’s grave, fercrissakes.
 Postal 1, however, rarely bothers.

 Graphics, surprisingly, are striking.
 Backgrounds are all hand-drawn artwork of cities and outlying areas, beautifully colored, somewhat stylistically drawn, but overall, very sharp.
 There were talented artists in that group.
 Characters are loose collections of 3D polygons, while the engine cuts out parts of the 2D background to define depth.
 The characters are clunky and merely functional, but the benefit of this setup is that it doesn’t mandate a specific perspective.
 The characters can be rotated, per level, in relation to the background and camera, and look fine in any situation.
 So, as you progress through the game, you’ll switch around from 3/4, almost-side, and overhead perspectives.
 It does work to keep the game fresh.
 Rounding out the graphics are some basic lighting effects that brighten the characters as they run by lamps, and some impressive explosions and fire.

 The carnage you create is intentionally outrageous.
-Civilians fall easily, but police and soldiers are a little sturdier and take more time, or stronger weapons, to drop.
-After an absurd amount of ammunition (such as 4-5 point-blank shotgun shells), they will fall to a defeated animation where they writhe around in pain, or drag themselves along the ground, trailing blood.
-They eventually expire on their own, but you can speed this process with the use of the “execution” key.
-You have to kill a set percentage of hostiles before you can continue, and they’re not considered dead in this defeated state, so there actually is a limited practical application to executing soldiers to meet your quota if you’re about to die.
+Civilians fall easily, but police and soldiers take more time, or stronger weapons, to drop.
+After a ridiculous amount of ammunition (such as 4-5 point-blank shotgun shells), they will fall to a defeated animation where they writhe around in pain, or drag themselves along the ground, trailing blood.
+They eventually collapse on their own, but you can speed this process with the use of the “execution” key.
+Enemies don’t count toward your level tally in this defeated state, so there actually is a limited practical application to executing soldiers to meet your quota if you’re about to die.
 Similarly, a “suicide” key is a handy way to restart the level after it becomes clear you’ve taken too much damage to proceed.

 Controls share the blame too.
-You can’t easily tell where you’re aiming.
-A crosshair will appear on the enemy you’re currently shooting, which is only somewhat helpful since the blood splatters make that fairly obvious anyway, but you’ll get no other help in lining up shots.
+Movement is always relative to the direction the Dude is facing, and some of the perspective changes (isometric especially) get confusing because of this.
+You also can’t easily tell exactly where you’re aiming.
+A crosshair will appear on the enemy you’re currently shooting (the blood splatters make that fairly obvious anyway), but you’ll get no actual help in aiming.
 The best you can do is see what direction Postal Dude’s gun is pointed in, fire off a few test shots, and use those to correct your aim – but good luck if your target is moving, or if you’re using a heavy weapon with rare ammo, like the rocket launcher.
 Because of these issues, I found myself playing almost the entire game with the default, infinite-ammo machine gun in a spray-and-pray mode.
 It works, but it’s pretty boring, and it subjects you to attacks you can’t help feel that you could have avoided with a better targeting system.

 Meanwhile, rocket and napalm shooting guys will ruin your day on sight.
 That’s the stuff that will really piss you off – you’re just a few kills away from beating the level when an explosion takes you out.
 A “duck” key is included to have you duck under incoming rockets, but it does dick for the homing variants, and won’t stop a wall of fire.
 And if your timing is off, you can look forward to Mortal Kombat-style combos where rocket after rocket bounces you through the air until you die.
 It’s these issues that caused me to quickly jump to the next level as soon as my quota was met, rather than strive for 100% kills (for which you receive nothing at all anyway).

 The quality of the sounds is average; their implementation is a pain in the ass.
 Music only exists in the loading and menu screens, and is some kind of industrial horror mix to fit the psychotic theme.
 Effects of gunfire and explosions are pretty standard; not much to say.
 The dialogue is a real groaner.
 Perhaps in an attempt at humor, everyone in the levels is an annoying caricature spouting ridiculous lines.
-Guards scream like Ned Flanders (you’ll know it if you hear it), women wail “The horror!
+Guards scream like Ned Flanders, women wail “The horror!
 The horror!” and the dying groan and lament the fact that they’re having a very bad day.

-The real problem is that only a handful of lines were recorded, so by the end of the first level, you’ve heard all the characters have to say, minus an occasional contextual one-liner from Postal Dude.
+Worse, only a handful of lines were recorded.
+By the end of the first level, you’ve heard all the characters have to say, minus an occasional contextual one-liner from Postal Dude.
 Even worse is that defeated characters will literally loop the same cry over and over again until they die – so get ready for “Has anyone seen my EAR?
 Has anyone seen my EAR?
 Has anyone seen my EAR?
 Has anyone seen my EAR?”
 If nothing else, it gives another practical use for the execution key.

 The Special Delivery add-on offers little value for single-player, with only 4 new levels.
 While it does add new civilian characters and new dialogue, these are limited to just the new levels and not carried retroactively across the original (a bummer for those playing Postal Plus).
-If there was ever any moral message or plot in the first, it gets completely thrown out for the Special Delivery levels.
 Postal Dude will hit such highlights as gunning down the masses in a Wal-Mart knockoff for refusing to stock Postal, shooting apart a shantytown, and laying waste to a resort, complete with senior citizens and naked sunbathers.
 If you loves you the Postal, then you’ll be right at home.
 The real value is for multiplayer, with some cooperative, capture the flag, and deathmatch games available.
 You also get a series of single-player challenges, like timed modes, or capturing a flag under a gauntlet of computer defenders.
 Your scores are reflected on an arcade-style hall of fame, and these modes, plus a full-featured editor for those interested, manage to eek a little more value out of the price.

 On a final, modern note, use caution if you’re intending to spend money on this.
 Postal Plus will run on WinXP, but with a series of (currently unpatched) bugs – bodies spin around in place when they fall, you cannot turn left with the keyboard (even if you change the keys), and the mouse slings you around even more inaccurately than it should.
 These are not supposed to occur if the game is running correctly.
 Even running a virtual copy of Win98 wouldn’t work; I had to go back to the Win98 box with the actual 1990s hardware for accurate play.
 If you’re thinking about going after something like the Fudge Pack, and really want to play the original Postal, it’s definitely worth an email to RWS to see if they cleaned it up for XP/Vista support.
 Or at the very least, grab the original demo and see how it performs on your system first.